ismarjiw/TeamFlow/README.md

 ## API Documentation

-Detailed documentation for the Twitter API endpoints can be found in the [Wiki](https://github.com/your-username/twitter-api/wiki/API-Documentation).
+Detailed documentation for the API endpoints can be found in the [Wiki](https://github.com/ismarjiw/TeamFlow/wiki/Endpoint-Documentation).
 This includes information on available endpoints, request/response formats, and examples.